Alabastron: History

+After the end of the Late Bronze Age, Alabastron-shaped containers appeared again in Egypt in the second half of the eighth century, and they became quite common by the 26th Dynasty.
+At the same time, this type of container is widely attested elsewhere, such as in Assyrian territories, and the Levantine coast.
+An early glass Alabastron is documented from the reign of Sargon II (722–705).
+From the seventh century onward, Alabastra are found all across the Mediterranean and ancient Greece.

+Description

-They were originally crafted from alabaster, particularly the onyx-alabaster variety, which was commonly used for this purpose.
+These containers were originally crafted from alabaster, particularly the onyx-alabaster variety, which was commonly used for this purpose.
 However, it's uncertain whether the vessels were named after the material or if the material was named after the vessels.
 They can also be made from stone and terra-cotta, with other materials like glass and even gold (χρύσεια ἀλάβαστρα) being used as well.

 Most types of alabastron have a narrow body with a rounded end, a narrow neck and a broad, splayed mouth.
 They were often left without handles, but some types were equipped with ear-shaped projections or lugs into which holes were punched.
 Strings were then put through these holes for easy mobility.

-The design of the first Egyptian alabastra was inspired by the palm tree, with a columnar shape, a palm capital and a stand.
 Later designs were made from glass decorated with various patterns, such as scallops, festoons, or abstract patterns of rings or zigzags.